Annual School Report

 - Two of our teachers are CTE certified and taught multiple sections of Applied Algebra 1, Applied Algebra 2, and Personal Finance.
 These courses work to emphasize real life applications while covering core math curriculum.

-- Over 30 students were supported by being enrolled in lab classes that were taken concurrently with another math class.
+- Over 50 students were supported by being enrolled in lab classes that were taken concurrently with another math class.
 These classes pre-teach and reteach material, build skills and work to give students more confidence and success in their regular math class.

 World Language

-French: The students of Madame Regan and Madame Fisher had a GREAT time participating in “Manie Musicale”, an international event where students listen to and do activities centered around current popular French music.
+French: The students of Madame Regan and Madame Fisher had a great time participating in “Manie Musicale”, an international event where students listen to and do activities centered around current popular French music.
 It is an authentic experience that covers many areas and cultures from the Francophone world.
 It is structured to line up with the NCAA March Madness tournament, students create a bracket from 16 songs, and vote on each round, with top winners getting prizes.
 It’s a super fun way to experience and immerse oneself in the French language!

 Special Education